MAINTENANCE PLANNING &

 You get more work done.
 You are going to reduce the cost and you are going to have fewer equipment failures and you are going to experience the whole lot less stress.

-what is Maintenance Planning & Scheduling
+Video #2: What is Maintenance Planning & Scheduling

 In this lesson, we will delve into the detail what Planning and Scheduling really is.
 At the end of this lesson, I want to take away the following three key points;